alexeden/learning-kotlin/README.md

 - A function that never returns at all is implicitly returning the `Nothing` type (e.g. the `TODO()` function)
 - Anonymous functions do not require, nor allow, the `return` keyword to output data; the last line of the function body is implicitly the return value
 - All exceptions in Kotlin are _unchecked_; that is, you're not forced to guard against exceptions, which has the side-effect of doing away with the issue of error swallowing
+- `==` is the structural equality operator; `===` is the referential equality operator, which checks if the operands are pointing to the same object instance memory on the heap
+- All numeric types in Kotlin are _signed_
+- A `receiver` is the subject of an extension function
+- _Relative scoping_ is a behavior wherein function calls in a scope are called relative to the scopes receiver (see `apply`)

 # Concepts